Chart Color Schemes

 Bellbird Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
-Notable projects include Southern Resource Recovery and Recycling Facility - Redbank Plains, Mountview Shopping Centre, Bellbird Park State School, and Redbank Plains Road Upgrade Stage 4.
-The following list details those most relevant.
+AreaSearch has identified 17 projects that could impact the area.
+Key projects include Southern Resource Recovery and Recycling Facility - Redbank Plains, Mountview Shopping Centre, Bellbird Park State School, and Redbank Plains Road Upgrade Stage 4.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.